zacgra/zacgra.github.io/_posts/2023-01-03-Setting-Up-Rails-7-with-React-From-Scratch.md

 tags: [Rails, React]
 ---

-# Setting up Rails 7 with React from Scratch

 ## Step #1: Install Dependencies

-### Install modern versions of Node and Yarn
+### Install up-to-date versions of Node and Yarn

-You can install via Homebrew(MacOS) or ASDF(Mac/Linux/WSL)
+You can install via Homebrew(MacOS) or ASDF(Mac/Linux/WSL) or any other package/version manager of your choice.

 ### Install a newer version of Ruby

 ```
+# as an example
 asdf install ruby 3.1.3
 ```